GreptimeTeam/docs/developer-guide/datanode/query-engine.md

 ## Introduction

-GreptimeDB's query engine is heavily dependent on [Apache DataFusion][1] (subproject under [Apache Arrow][2]), a brilliant query engine in Rust.
+GreptimeDB's query engine is built on [Apache DataFusion][1] (subproject under [Apache Arrow][2]), a brilliant query engine written in Rust.
 It provides a set of well functional components from logical plan, physical plan and the execution runtime.
-Our query engine is generally built on top of it.
-Here is how each component is orchestrated and their positions during an execution procedure.
+Below explains how each component is orchestrated and their positions during execution.

 ![Execution Procedure](../../public/execution-procedure.png)

-The entry point is logical plan, which is used as the general intermediate representation of a query or execution logic etc. Two noticeable sources of logical plan are from the user query, like SQL through SQL parser and planner.
-Or from the Frontend's distributed query, this part will be detailed in the following section.
+The entry point is the logical plan, which is used as the general intermediate representation of a query or execution logic etc. Two noticeable sources of logical plan are from: 1. the user query, like SQL through SQL parser and planner; 2. the Frontend's distributed query, which is explained in details in the following section.

-Next is physical plan, or in some code called execution plan.
-Unlike logical plan which is a big enumeration containing all the logical plan variants (except the special extension plan node), physical plan is in fact a trait that defines a group of methods that will be invoked during execution.
-All the data processing logic is encapsulated in corresponding structures that implemented the trait.
-They are the actual operations that will be performed on the data, like aggregator MIN or AVG, and table scan SELECT ...
+Next is the physical plan, or the execution plan.
+Unlike the logical plan which is a big enumeration containing all the logical plan variants (except the special extension plan node), the physical plan is in fact a trait that defines a group of methods invoked during execution.
+All data processing logics are packed in corresponding structures that implement the trait.
+They are the actual operations performed on the data, like aggregator MIN or AVG, and table scan SELECT ...
 FROM.

-Optimization phase, which transforms both logical and physical plans to achieve a better execution performance, is now all based on rules, or in other words "Rule Based Optimization".
-Some of the rules are DataFusion native and others are for our scenarios.
-In the future, we plan to add more rules and leverage the data statistics to perform cost based optimization or CBO.
+The optimization phase which improves execution performanc by transforming both logical and physical plans, is now all based on rules.
+It is also called, "Rule Based Optimization".
+Some of the rules are DataFusion native and others are customized in Greptime DB.
+In the future, we plan to add more rules and leverage the data statistics for Cost Based Optimization/CBO.

-The last phase "execute" is a verb, stands for the procedure that reads data from storage, performs calculations and generates the expected result.
-It's more abstract than previous concepts, but just simply image it as executing a rust async function.
+The last phase "execute" is a verb, stands for the procedure that reads data from storage, performs calculations and generates the expected results.
+Although it's more abstract than previously mentioned cencepts, you can just simply imagine it as executing a Rust async function.
 And it's indeed a future (stream).

-To see how your SQL will be represented in logical or physical plan, EXPLAIN [VERBOSE] <SQL> is very useful.
+EXPLAIN [VERBOSE] <SQL> is very useful if you want to see how your SQL is represented in the logical or physical plan.

 ## Data Representation

 GreptimeDB uses [Apache Arrow][2] as the in-memory data representation.
-It's column-oriented and cross-planform format, and also contains lots of high-performance data operators.
-These features make it convenient to share data in many different environments, and implement calculation logic easily.
+It's column-oriented, in cross-planform format, and also contains many high-performance data operators.
+These features make it easy to share data in many different environments and implement calculation logic.

 ## Indexing

-In time series data, there are two important dimensions timestamp column and tag columns (or like primary key in a general relational database).
-GreptimeDB groups data in time buckets, so it's easy to locate and extract data within the expected time range at a very low cost.
-And from the other data columns, the mainly used persist file format [Apache Parquet][3] in GreptimeDB helps a lot.
-It provides multi- level indices and filters that make it easy to prune data during querying.
-And we plan to utilize this feature more in depth, as well as develop our separated index to handle the more complex use cases in the future.
+In time series data, there are two important dimensions: timestamp and tag columns (or like primary key in a general relational database).
+GreptimeDB groups data in time buckets, so it's efficient to locate and extract data within the expected time range at a very low cost.
+And from the other data columns, the mainly used persist file format [Apache Parquet][3] in GreptimeDB helps a lot -- it provides multi-level indices and filters that make it easy to prune data during querying.
+In the future, we will make more use of this feature, and develop our separated index to handle more complex use cases.

 ## Statistics[WIP]

 ## Extensibility

 Extending operations in GreptimeDB is extremely simple.
-It now supports two ways to do this.
-One marvellous way is via the [Python Coprocessor][4] interface, or you can implement your operator like [this][5].
+There are two ways to do it: 1. via the [Python Coprocessor][4] interface; 2. implement your operator like
+[this][5].

 ## Distributed Execution